lifei16/supplementary_code/IPALM/readme.txt

 =========

-This class implements the method IPALM_APPROX, in our paper.
+This class implements the method IPALM-APPROX, in our paper.

 =========